fooltowise/fooltowise.github.io/_posts/2020-05-31-The-Case-For-Buying-Good-Businesses.markdown

 > It is far better to buy a wonderful business at a fair price than a fair business at a wonderful price.

 But why should it be a winning formula?
 What is the secret sauce?
-After some time pondering the problem, i may have discovered the lynchpin.
+After some time pondering the problem, I may have found the lynchpin.
 It resides in one single phenomena: _long-term compound interest and the human absolute inability to have a grasp at what it means_.

 ## Look for compounding machines